(PgDip, MBACP) Counsellor & Therapist

-Ask about availability and payment options during your free consultation.
+Ask about availability and payment options during your free 15-minute consultation.

-There is a lift in my London Bridge location, however if you have mobility issues let me know prior to our initial consultation and I'll accommodate your needs as best I can.
+There is a lift at my London Bridge location, however if you have mobility issues let me know prior to our face-to-face session and I'll accommodate your needs as best I can.